grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 ## Profiling Java applications

-You can start pyroscope either from your apps's java code or attach it as javaagent
+You can start Pyroscope either from your apps's Java code or attach it as javaagent.

-## Start pyroscope from app's java code
+## Start Pyroscope from app's Java code
 First, add Pyroscope dependency

 ### Maven